The Ecosystem's Feedback Loops

 The third loop is the ecosystem's endogenous repair mechanism - the process by which successful outcomes compound into greater future capacity.
 Founding teams with relevant prior experience build ventures with higher scaling probability.
 A higher proportion of these ventures reach scale.
 Scaled founders accumulate capital, networks, and operational knowledge.
 Some of this capital, network access, and knowledge returns to the ecosystem as angel investment, mentorship, and board-level expertise.
 Earlier-stage ventures accessing this resource have higher scaling probability.
 More ventures reach scale.
 The stock of experienced scaled founders in the ecosystem increases.
 The intensity of the positive flywheel increases.

 The correction period has, paradoxically, increased the stock of experienced operators available to feed this loop - more founders have navigated the full cycle, including the difficult parts.
-Endeavor Insight's mapping documents this compounding dynamic directly: high-growth founders connected into dense local networks drive far more job creation and follow-on investment than similarly successful but disconnected peers, and the network effects intensify as the cohort of experienced founders grows.
+Endeavor Insight's mapping of the Kenyan entrepreneurship network documents this compounding dynamic directly: high-growth founders connected into dense local networks drive far more job creation and follow-on investment than similarly successful but disconnected peers, and the network effects intensify as the cohort of experienced founders grows.

 Loop 4: The Capital Concentration Balancing Loop